altaysimsek/altaysimsek/README.md

 <p>Hello ,welcome to my GitHub profile.
 I'm 20 years old computer science student at Pamukkale University and want to be frontend developer. </p>

 <p>🌱I’m currently learning Node.js, React.js, Next.js.</p>
-<p>I love with working with JavaScript, React.js and Vue.js also you can see what languages i selecet on my projects right below.
-If you want to contribute any project of mine and you can't reach any instruction, directly contribute we don't have cage for that 😁</p>
+<p>I love with working with JavaScript, React.js and Vue.js also you can see what languages i select on my projects right below.
+If you want to contribute any project of mine and you can't reach any instruction, directly contribute we don't have no limitations for that 😁</p>

 ## 🤗 You can reach out